Yogibuff/SnowTracks/README.md

 # SnowTracks
 We love snow and want to help you find the best resorts, do quick vacation planning, and track winter weather conditions!

-# This is a great line of text.

 ###**Initial Plans for this App**
 **It's a** mashup of Google Maps API with SnoCountry API in a single-page website **for** winter sports enthusiasts and vacation travel planners